dsnsgithub/apstat-automation/README.md

 # AP Statistics Automation - Ti-84 Data Entry

-This script automates the data entry process for the TI-84 calculator emulator (CEMU) used in AP Statistics homework.
-It reads input from a text file (`input.txt`) and enters the data into the emulator, saving time and making the data entry task easier.
+This script automates the data entry process for the TI-84 calculator emulator (CEMU), useful for AP Statistics homework.
+It reads input from a text file (`input.txt`) and enters the data into the emulator, saving time, eliminating mistakes, and making data entry easier.

 ## Prerequisites